brocklab/cashier/README.md

 ##  Cash in on Expressed Barcode Tags (EBTs) from NGS Sequencing Data

-Cashier is a tool to simplify extraction and error-correction of expressed barcode tags.
+Cashier is a tool to simplify extraction and error-correction of expressed barcode tags from sequencing reads.

-This repository puts bash and python scripts for barcode analysis at your fingertips, tied together with the simple tool called Cashier for one-stop shopping.

-Processes barcode sequencing data from both amplicon and scRNAseq sources, and now enables working with 5' UMI adapters.

-We employ starcode, a radically fast minimum levenshtein clustering tool, to compensate for sequencing error in the extracted barcodes (and UMIs).
+It is basically a wrapper for cutadapt an impressive program that identifies and removes flanking adapter sequences to extract the barcodes, and starcode, a radically fast minimum levenshtein clustering tool, to compensate for sequencing error in the extracted barcodes (and UMIs).

+We use it to process our barcode sequencing data from both amplicon and scRNAseq sources, and it can even work with 5' UMI adapters.

-This arsenal defaults to our particular brand of crispr/cpf1 library, but it's easily relatable to your line of work.
+This software defaults to our particular brand of crispr/cpf1 library, but it's easily relatable to your line of work.

-### Beautiful Dependencies
+###  Dependencies Needed In Path

 * cutadapt - to identify and mask adapter sequences
 * fastq_quality_filter - to filter minimum base quality